Project Introduction

 - Supports connecting to any MCP-compliant server

-- Supports LLM capabilities compatible with OpenAI API format
+- Supports LLM capabilities compatible with the OpenAI API format

-- Automatically discovers and uses tools provided by servers
+- Automatic discovery and use of tools provided by the server

 - Comprehensive logging system, including API requests and tool calls